ekaplan1341/Practice-Repo-FA2021/flpoly_student.md

 ## Student Name (or name you would preferred to be called)
+Ethan Kaplan
 ### Fall 2021

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course
+- Course Intro to Data SCience

-- Course 2
+- Course 2 INtro to Python

-- Course 3
+- Course 3 Precalc

 - Course 4